Sam Andrew

-Sam Houston Andrew III (December 18, 1941 – February 12, 2015) was an American musician, singer, songwriter, composer, artist and founding member and guitarist of Big Brother and the Holding Company.
+Sam Houston Andrew III (December 18, 1941 – February 12, 2015) was an American rock musician, singer, songwriter, composer, artist and founding member and guitarist of Big Brother and the Holding Company.
 During his career as musician and composer, Andrew had three platinum albums and two hit singles.
 His songs have been used in numerous major motion picture soundtracks and documentaries.

 Music career

 Andrew was born in Taft, California.
 As the son of a military father, Andrew moved a great deal as a child.
 He developed a skill for music at a very early age.
 By the time he was seventeen living in Okinawa, he already had his own band, called the "Cool Notes", and his own weekly TV show, an Okinawan version of American Bandstand.
 His early influences were Chuck Berry, Bo Diddley and Little Richard.
 He also listened to a great deal of Delta blues.
-His brother Leland Andrew frequently stated his brother was the "Benny Goodman of Japan".

 Shortly after he graduated from high school, his father was transferred to Hamilton Air Force Base in northern California.
-It was during this period that he started attending classes at the University of San Francisco, becoming involved with the San Francisco folk music scene of the early 1960s.
-However it was not until he returned from a two-year stay in Europe, over a year in Paris and almost a year in Germany, that he met Peter Albin at 1090 Page Street.
+Andrew started attending classes at the University of San Francisco, and became involved with the San Francisco folk music scene of the early 1960s.
+After he returned from a two-year stay in Europe, over a year in Paris and almost a year in Germany, Andrew met Peter Albin at 1090 Page Street.

-As Big Brother and the Holding Company began to gel, Andrew brought many songs into the band.
-He has been a prolific songwriter all of his life, penning his first tune at the age of six.
+As Big Brother and the Holding Company began to gel, Andrew brought many songs to the band.
+He was a prolific songwriter all of his life, penning his first tune at the age of six.
 Of his early compositions, "Call on Me" and "Combination of the Two" have been two of Big Brother's most enduring classic tracks.
 Until his illness in early 2015 Andrew continued in his original role as the musical director of the band.

 Janis Joplin was recruited by band manager Chet Helms to join Big Brother as lead singer on June 4, 1966.
 They soon landed a record contract, issuing their first album on Mainstream and their second – a top seller – on Columbia Records.